rafabpg/rpg_characters_dice/README.md

 # RPG

-Project that in the backend you can create your RPG characters, and roll the dice
+Project that you can create your RPG characters,Simple Campains and roll the dice

 ##  💻 To Do